eholland7/eholland7.github.io/_posts/2020-04-22-COVID-19-Cases-Projection.md

 ---
 layout: post
-title: COVID-19 Cases Predicted Cases in New England
+title: COVID-19 Predicted Cases in New England
 subtitle: An investigation into the potential progression of COVID-19
 tags: [COVID-19,D3,JavaScipt]
 ---